altocodenl/tagaway/readme.md

 ---

+- Add flv support.
+- when getting s3 data in consistency check, get also sizes and compare with sizes of output of H.encrypt
+- process to review unsupported formats
+- process to review invalid pivs
+- Serve webp if there's browser support (check `request.header.accept`, modify tests to get both jpeg and original at M size).
+- Add admin function to measure space by prefix.
 - Add mute events, use teishi.inc, teishi.prod = true in server // also in ac;web & ac;tools
 - Share & manage
 - Upgrade pop up notice or email when running out of free space.